openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

     * To validate the prefixes advertised by ATE:Port1 are received on ATE:Port2 and vice versa.
     * Traffic for Prefix 1 received from ATE:Port2 once punted to non-defailt VRF by the VRF selection policy, must be received by ATE:Port1
     * Traffic sent by ATE:Port2 must be routed to ATE:Port1 via the DEFAULT VRF in the DUT.
+    * Need to verify the packets sent by sender tester is equal to the packets on receiving tester port and also should be equal to the sum of packets seen in default & non default VRF.
+    * The DSCP markings to be verified on the sent vs received packets.
     * There should be 0 packet loss. <br><br><br>

 **PF-1.6.3 to PF-1.6.7: Traffic from ATE:Port2 to ATE:Port1 migrated to Non-Default VRF using the VRF selection policy.**